 Digital air flow meters operate in a manner similar to hot-wire (or film) air flow meters but have a digital signal output.
 The digital signal is not affected by noise and interference in the same way as an analog signal, which improves its integrity.

 Firstly, the scaling and corrections necessary to convert the signal to an accurate representation of mass air flow are made within the meter and the subsequent output does not require analog-to-digital conversion.
 Both these factors reduce the complexity and therefore cost of the ECM.

-When testing digital mass air flow sensors, ensure you have identified the correct output signal.
-These sensors often measure both mass air flow and intake air temperature, with each having its own digital signal output from the sensor.
-At first glance, the digital air temperature signal is similar to the mass air flow signal; however, the former is often a pulse-width modulated waveform with a fixed cycle rate of around 20 kHz.
+When testing a digital mass air flow sensor, it is important to correctly identify the output signal.
+The sensor units often measure both mass air flow and intake air temperature, giving each a digital output.
+At first glance, the digital air temperature signal is similar to the mass air flow signal; however, the temperature signal is often a pulse-width modulated (PWM) waveform with a fixed cycle rate of around 20 kHz.